 I think I had forgotten this movie when writing my first article because my mind tried to shut it off.
 It brought back so many dark memories: the recorded voice messages, the “thuds” of falling bodies, the thousand-yard stares of the first respondents.
 It is a tough watch.

 2. Life is Beautiful (1997)

 Roberto Begnini is a comedic genius.
 You can watch any Jarmusch movie to convince you of that if you have any doubts.
 You can also watch his interview with Letterman that will, at the same time, give you a crash course in cultural differences between Italy and America.

 His talents don’t stop at comedy, though.
 In this absolutely amazing picture, Begnini delivers one of the most touching stories ever told in the context of WWII.
 We follow the lovely life of a Jewish man, his wife and their son in Northern Italy as the war breaks.
 The father and his son end up together in a concentration camp.
 There, the father does all he can to hide the seriousness of their situation, turning the entire ordeal, to the bitter end, into a joke to make his son laugh, to keep him hopeful.

-Begnini shows us the power of humour in the face of pure evil.
-The power of hope in the face of doom.
-The love of a father that trumps even the worst events in human history.
+Begnini shows us the power of humour in the face of pure evil—the power of hope in the face of doom.
+The love of a father trumps even the worst events in human history.
 It is brilliant.
 It is funny.
-It will make you cry like you never have in from of a movie.
+It will make you cry like you never have in front of a movie.